sverweij/wordywordy/README.md

 > ([mscgen_js](https://sverweij.github.io/mscgen_js), work.
 Life).

 Q: Are you afraid you'll stay the only user of this?
-> A: No. On the other hand - having a README.md and a FAQ on github
+> A: No. On the other hand - having an FAQ on github
 > would be a bit awkward.